 The other day, I was browsing one of my favorite pages and I found a delicious way to prepare salmon.
 What’s so fantastic about this recipe is that you can use the salmon leftover from another recipe.
-The original recipe uses leek, I used asparagus, but basically you can add the vegetable you like the most.
+The original recipe uses leek, I used asparagus, but basically, you can add the vegetable you like the most.

 Another great addition to this recipe is that it has cheese.
 I am a cheese lover, I can eat any kind at any time.
-On this occasion, I used queso fresco, but I invite you to unleash your imagination and add another type or do combination of several … Delicious!
+On this occasion, I used queso fresco, but I invite you to unleash your imagination and add another type or do a combination of several … Delicious!

 Did you notice my beautiful pie dish?

 I bought it at a spectacular online store I found a few weeks ago.
-Billie Design, official GreenGate dealer, is a store where you can find the most beautiful little things for you home.
+Billie Design, the official GreenGate dealer, is a store where you can find the most beautiful little things for your home.
 I’m in love with all their products.
-Thank goodness they are not located closer to me, otherwise I would be in bankrupt.
+Thank goodness they are not located closer to me, otherwise, I would be bankrupt.
 Michelle is the owner of the store and she is a sweetheart!
 You can email her at any time and she will answer you promptly.
 She’ll guide you through the purchase process and she will look for the cheapest shipping options.

-- 2 tablespoon of olive oil
+- 2 tablespoons olive oil

-- 1/2 cup of yellow onion finely chopped
+- 1/2 cup yellow onion, finely chopped

 - 1 tablespoon chopped garlic

 - 2 cups asparagus, trimmed and cut into pieces (remember to discard the woody stem ends from each spear)